From Contract to House Keys: Breaking Down the House Closing Process

 However, buyers can take what they’ve learned from their inspections and ask the seller to repair significant issues.
 Your agent will submit a list of repairs you want the seller to make, and you can negotiate from there.

-Alternatively, if the issues are bigger than you feel comfortable tackling, you might decide to walk any from the contract.
+Alternatively, if the issues are bigger than you feel comfortable tackling, you might decide to walk away from the contract.
 In that case, you could get your earnest money back if you have an inspection contingency and make the decision within the period the contract specifies.

 You may also decide the issues are small enough that you can pay for the repairs yourself.